 Crab cakes might seem fancy-ish to make, but they couldn’t be more simple.
 I don’t like mine with a lot of “fluff.”
 Just good, fresh lump crab and a few basic seasonings.
 Easy enough to whip up for dinner tonight!

-I have these crab cakes divided into dinner portions, but you could always make the patties bite size to serve at a party.
-Arrange the crab cakes on a platter after cooking with a dollop of good tartar sauce, a sprinkle of capers, little sprigs of dill and you’ve got a super easy, but elegant appetizer.
+I have these divided into dinner portions, but you could always make the patties bite size to serve at a party.
+Arrange them on a platter after cooking with a dollop of good tartar sauce, a sprinkle of capers, little sprigs of dill and you’ve got a super easy, but elegant appetizer.

 - 12 oz lump crab